Khiamniungan Cultural Troupe

 5. Eiah (Priestess and Oracle) - He/she tells the advice or information given by gods which often had a hidden meaning, especially about the future.
 In others words, the priest or priestess through whom the gods were thought to give their messages.

-8. Ainloom - A person who keeps a supposedly magical stone; the stone is said to warn or signal any of the impending disaster, either natural or manmade, such as a fire or a raid, by moving out of its case or basket or by creating a sound through striking another object.
-The Stone is kept so as to get the warning signal of disaster awaiting in the future.
+8. Ainloom - A person who keeps a supposedly magical stone; the stone is said to warn or signal any of the impending disasters, either natural or manmade, such as a fire or a raid, by moving out of its case or basket or by creating a sound through striking another object.
+The Stone is kept so as to get the warning signal of the disaster awaiting in the future.

 By the early 1990s, only the Puthsee, the Shoalang and the Ainloom remained relevant, others being remembered mainly as a part of books and oral tradition.
-However, some of them are still in use like the title 'Ampao' is Given to a person who is a minister in charge of a christian church or group.
+However, some of them are still in use like the title Ampao is Given to a person who is a minister in charge of a Christian church or group.

 There are mainly three Major clans which the Khiamniungans practise till today, such as Shiu, Lam and Chio.
 But the European Anthropologist, Christoph Von mentioned in his book that 'there are three clans in Panso(one of the Khiamniungan villages), Miho-Hai, Shiu-hai, and Lam-hai clans which are exogamous'.
 It is to clarify here that the word Miho-hai which he understandably refers to Longshi-hai Clan comes under Shiu Clan, which is impossible for them to marry between Longshe-hai and Shiu-hai clan.
-He also stated that, 'Panso people are strictly monogamous' which i would say probably in those times his observation may seem to be true unlike today's generation.
+He also stated that 'Panso people are strictly monogamous' which I would say probably in those times his observation may seem to be true, unlike today's generation.
 He rightly asserted that these people pay no 'bride price'.
 In addition, these people do not practice arranged marriage.

 Before Christianity affected the lives of the Khiamniungans, they Practice Animism, with different kinds of activities.
 However, with the coming of western missionaries in Nagaland, the Khiamniungans have accepted to be a part of Christian as other Nagas being influenced by the Western Missionaries.
-The book 'Human Landscape' edited by Geeti Sen, Ashis Banerjee shows 'the dominant religion is christianity about 89.61 percent'.
-However, in the recent years the population of the Christianity has been increased to 98.5 percent of the total inhabitants.
-The religion of others in the region like Hinduism is by 0.7 percent of the population, Islam by 0.5, Buddhism by 0.2 and a numbers of Sikhs.
+The book 'Human Landscape' edited by Geeti Sen, Ashis Banerjee shows 'the dominant religion is Christianity about 89.61 percent'.
+However, in the recent years, the population of the Christianity has been increased to 98.5 percent of the total inhabitants.
+The religion of others in the region like Hinduism is by 0.7 percent of the population, Islam by 0.5, Buddhism by 0.2 and a number of Sikhs.